kunaal-ai/fraud_alert_management_Simulator/USER_GUIDE.md

 2. **Analyzes** each transaction using multiple fraud detection rules
 3. **Generates** alerts for suspicious transactions with risk scoring
 4. **Prioritizes** alerts based on risk and SLA deadlines
-5. **Presents** alerts to analysts through an interactive dashboard
+5. **Presents** alerts to analysts through an interactive dashboard where they can review alerts and choose actions—Escalate, Dismiss or Monitor—with full audit trail for compliance tracking
 6. **Tracks** all analyst actions in a complete audit trail
 7. **Generates** reports for management and compliance